Business Development Representative Visa Sponsorship Jobs in Indiana

 Which companies sponsor visas for business development representatives in Indiana?

-Indianapolis-headquartered companies like Salesforce, Cummins, Eli Lilly, and Anthem have histories of H-1B sponsorship for commercial roles.
+Indianapolis-headquartered companies like Salesforce, Cummins, Eli Lilly, and Anthem have histories of H-1B visa sponsorship for commercial roles.
 Mid-market technology firms and SaaS companies operating in Indiana's growing tech sector also sponsor BDR positions, particularly for candidates with specialized industry knowledge in life sciences, logistics, or enterprise software.
 Sponsorship patterns vary by company size and hiring volume.

 Which visa types are most common for business development representative roles in Indiana?

 The H-1B is the most common work visa for BDR roles in Indiana, though eligibility depends on whether the specific position qualifies as a specialty occupation requiring at least a bachelor's degree in a related field.
 Candidates already holding OPT or STEM OPT through Indiana universities like Purdue or IU can work immediately while seeking H-1B sponsorship.
-TN status is available for qualifying Canadian and Mexican nationals in certain business roles.
+TN visa status is available for qualifying Canadian and Mexican nationals in certain business roles.

 Which cities in Indiana have the most business development representative sponsorship jobs?